-From some of Rihanna's and Kim Kardashian West's most iconic outfits to cementing London's best dressed It-girl scene, super stylist and creative director Avigail Collins is known in fashion circles for being the go-to when you’re a celebrity looking to craft an exciting new look.
-She’s the mastermind behind ingenious ensembles for Lorde and is the force behind some of Daisy Lowe's sassiest getups, but Avigail’s wardrobing skills extend even further: See her own streetwear-inspired line, Silver Spoon Attire, for starters.
-Founded in 2013, alongside her husband (and fellow sought-after stylist) Damian Collins, her high-profile music clients—and a global street style following—make up a pretty impressive fan club.
-If anyone can spot the next big thing, it's Avigail, which is why we're thrilled to have her on board at Who What Wear UK to bring you a monthly column about what's hot now.
+From creating Rihanna's, Kim Kardashian West's and Lorde's most iconic outfits to cementing London's best dressed It-girl scene, super stylist and creative director Avigail Collins is known for creating celebrities exciting new looks.
+But Avigail's wardrobing skills extend even further: See her own streetwear-inspired line, Silver Spoon Attire, which was founded in 2013 alongside her husband (and fellow sought-after stylist) Damian Collins.
+The stylist's high-profile music clients and global street style following make up a pretty impressive fan club.
+If anyone can spot the next big thing, it's Avigail, which is why we're thrilled to have her at Who What Wear UK to bring you a monthly column about what's hot now.

-Boobs: sometimes a blessing, sometimes a curse, and sometimes—if you’re of ample bosom—a tricky thing to navigate when such major trends as off-the-shoulder tops present themselves as the most important thing to buy in a season.
-Last spring/summer was a challenge for bigger busted ladies everywhere, so it's wise to get to grips with the kind of options that do feel easiest to swan around in when you're dealing with a D cup or more.
+Larger boobs can be a tricky thing to navigate when major trends such as off-the-shoulder tops are everywhere.
+That said, it's wise to get to grips with the kind of options that feel easiest to swan around in when you're dealing with a D cup or above.

-I have experience in this department that I would like to share with you: not only is this a wardrobe hurdle that I have to tackle as a stylist, I also have created a catalogue of options that work for my own figure.
-Our bodies are wondrous things, so let's have less of the old-fashion style struggles and more of the fun.
+I have experience in this department that I would like to share with you: Our bodies are wondrous things, so let's have fewer style limitations and more fun.
 You can pick the most on-trend looks without freaking out about buying the almost-too-impossible-to-find strapless bra that works.
+Since I tackle this wardrobe hurdle often as a stylist, I've created a catalogue of options that work for every curvy figure.
 Keep reading to find out about the tops that I think are best for big boobs in 2018.

-Top-quality (not flimsy) jersey bodysuits that stay in place allow you a lot of outfit freedom when you've got bigger boobs—they help define your waist (always key to show off) and will go with all of this season's pencil skirts very nicely.
-I recommend this Wolford bodysuit below—it has a seamless thong string so you also won't get any VPL.
-It's a high price-point, but it is a top that will last you a lifetime.
+Top-quality (not flimsy) jersey bodysuits that stay in place allow you a lot of outfit freedom when you've got bigger boobs.
+They help define your waist (always key to show off) and will go with all of this season's skirts and trousers.
+I recommend the Wolford bodysuit below—it has a seamless thong string so you also won't get any VPL.
+It's at a high price point, but it will last you a lifetime.

-There's a new wave of more bohemian bodice-style tops around for spring, and they're not as stiff and trussed up as they sound.
-Think of soft sculpted shapes that help keep everything firmly in place but all you to reveal a little décolletage, should you feel like it.
-I love this Reformation top as it's an amazing cut for larger boobs, and it's it’s great that you can still wear a bra with it.
-Also, the subtle print will distract from your bust size and make them look smaller, if that's what you're looking for.
+There's a new wave of bohemian bodice-style tops around for spring—and they're not as stiff and trussed-up as they sound.
+Think of soft sculpted shapes that help keep everything firmly in place while revealing a little décolletage.
+I love this Reformation top as it's an amazing cut for larger boobs and can be worn with a bra.

-As I'm sure you know, the whole boho off-the-shoulder vibe or kaftan carefree look is a difficult one when you're blessed like us with a fuller bust.
-The trick is to look for vintage blouse styles that nip in at the waist and have some shoulder coverage—that way you can still wear a bra and not be swamped in fabric.
+As I'm sure you know, the whole carefree off-the-shoulder look is difficult to achieve when you're blessed with a fuller bust.
+The trick is to look for blouse styles that go in at the waist and have some shoulder coverage.
+(That way you can still wear a bra and not be swamped in fabric.)

-I found LLoveShackFancy, a NYC-based brand, last summer and totally fell in love with it as everything looks so authentically vintage even though they are brand-new pieces.
-This particular style below is great as its button up, so you can undo a few if needed, and it nips in the waist perfectly.
+I found NYC-based brand LoveShackFancy last summer and totally fell in love with it.
+Everything the brand makes looks so authentically vintage even though the pieces are brand-new.
+The particular style below is great as it nips in at the waist.